intuition-dev/intuDesignWork/README.md

 - Same with loader.js or such.
 Page specific is in the page folder.
 More than one or site wise is assets.

 ## Effects and animation:
-- Avoid @keyframes or animation in CSS/SASS.
+Avoid @keyframes or animation in CSS/SASS.
 Instead use GSAP or other .js libs

 ## Recommended workflow:
 0. Mock up with CSS from CDN
 1. Create a style page with local css of basic controls(button)
-2. Make 2 SASS files, top in head is for layout of Blocks - no jumping
+2. Make 2 SASS files, top in head is for layout of Blocks - no jumping.
+Check by not loading bottom.
 3. Bottom is for controls(buttons), fonts, etc.

+# IE 11
+If IE11, test w/ Browserstack.

 ## Architecture that that best leverages a Front End (CSS) Framework: